 A WhatsApp photo before posting saves shop time, postage and disappointment.
 Send a photo when: the marks are unclear or worn, the piece is large and heavy (so cover before posting matters), there are stones or enamel that may be removable parts, the piece looks like it might be plate but the marks are not obviously EPNS, or you have a bagful of small mixed items and you want a quick read on which to bother sending.

-WhatsApp 07375 071158 or phone 07763 741067.
+WhatsApp or phone 07944 014111.
 For larger consignments we arrange cover above £2,500 before the parcel is posted; please mention the estimated value in your message.
-Postal cover is up to £2,500, higher available on request before posting.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used, with higher cover arranged on request before posting.

 After the parcel arrives